originalfoo/Style/README.md

 # Style

-This mod provides three libraries that make defining LuaGuiElement style prototypes much, much easier.
+This mod provides several APIs that make defining LuaGuiElement style prototypes much, much easier.
+To use it in your project, simply add the mod as a dependency in your `info.json`.
+See the wiki for [full documentation](https://github.com/aubergine10/Style/wiki).

 > The library motto is: _"Concise is nice!
 Semantic is fantastic!"_

 The goal is to drastically reduce verbosity of style definitions (and associated things like images, sound, keyboard shortcuts, etc), with a strong focus on making stlesheets much easier to reason about via a consistent, semantic syntax.

-> See the wiki for [full documentation](https://github.com/aubergine10/Style/wiki).

 ## Comparison

-Using the API, you can do stuff like this:
+Here's an example frame style sheet, using the Style API:

 ```lua
 image.path = '__MyMod__/graphics'